-As restrictions were gradually lifted and I was out of isolation I was unable to travel to the beach fro my usual walks but It did force me to explore my locality.
+As restrictions were gradually lifted and I was out of isolation I was unable to travel to the beach for my usual walks but It did force me to explore my locality.
 I was pleasantly surprised by the beautiful fields and hedgerows and started collecting wild flowers and herbs.
-I began remembering how similar this landscape was to where i spent my own childhood.
+I began remembering how similar this landscape was to where I spent my own childhood.

-As it was spring time the local farmers began ploughing their fields and little bits of old discarded pottery began to come to the surface.
+As it was springtime the local farmers began ploughing their fields and little bits of old discarded pottery began to come to the surface.

-They were mostly Willow Pattern in blue but occasionally i would find pink, brown or green.
+They were mostly Willow Pattern in blue but occasionally I would find pink, brown or green.
 I looked forward to my walks every evening to see what treasure I could find.
 I remembered my own mother talking of collecting "Chainies" as a little girl herself .

-Having collected and cleaned them I decided that I wanted to present them in such a was as to represent my time in Lockdown and to honour the "treasure" that I found and the joy it brought during this incredible time.
+Having collected and cleaned them I decided that I wanted to present them in such a way as to represent my time in Lockdown and to honour the "treasure" that I found and the joy it brought during this incredible time.

 I have created A5 pieces of Khadi cotton paper and sewn a map of my wandering in red thread, each stitch representing a step, each thread a journey.
 On to these maps I have sewn my "Chainies".
 Some of them fit together in a continuous line .